top of page

 Article 70

-Try to obtain other rights or accesses different from those that have been assigned to them.
+Attempt to obtain other rights or accesses different from those assigned to them.

 Article 71